 I kind of cringed when they said this because this is one of those potentially awkward and volatile situations that need to be handled very thoughtfully, gently, and prayerfully.

 The right approach to addressing the issue could result in increased donations for the church.
 However, an insensitive approach could potentially backfire and cause hurt feelings – that may be difficult to mend.

 Depending on the culture and teaching of a particular church, the percentage of members that actually tithes varies.

 According to a Barna study on American Donor Trends, specifically on tithing rates:

-“The research shows that 5% of adults qualify as having tithed—giving 10% or more of their annual income to a church or non-profit organizations.
+“The research shows that 5% of adults qualify as having tithed—giving 10% or more of their annual income to a church or non-profit organization.

 Among born-again Christians, which includes both evangelicals and non-evangelicals, 12% tithed in 2012, which is on par with the average for the past decade.”

 Church members come to church to experience and learn about God and develop their Christian faith.